-Certified agreements are a type of industrial instrument.
-Industrial instruments set the minimum standards of employment for the group of workers which they cover.
+Certified agreements are a type of industrial instrument which cover the conditions of employment for a particular employer.

-Certified agreements are read in conjunction with the related award.
-You can find all awards published by the Queensland Industrial Relations Commission here.
+Certified agreements are to be read in conjunction with the relevant modern award.
+You can find all awards published by the Commission here.

-Determinations are similar to Certified Agreements with the exception that a determination has not been agreed (or aspects of the matter have not been agreed) by the negotiating parties which has necessitated going to arbitration for determination.
-The Industrial Relations Act 2016 s 180 provides what the full bench must consider in determining the matter in dispute.
+Determinations are similar to Certified Agreements with the exception that a determination has not been agreed (or aspects of an agreement have not been agreed) by the negotiating parties which has necessitated going to arbitration for determination of the disputed terms of the agreement.
+Section 180 of the Industrial Relations Act 2016 outlines what must be considered by a Full Bench of the Commission in the arbitration of a determination.

 Details of all Local Government agreements are available here.